 UPDATE: MARCH 27 – “SAFER AT HOME” ORDER | THE CARES ACT | FDIC INSURANCE | LENDING OPTIONS FOR EXISTING LOANS | PRIOR YEAR CONTRIBUTIONS

 Waldo State Banks wants to assure you that we are still open for business under the “Safer at Home” Order, issued by Governor Evers that went into effect on March 25.
 Waldo State Bank is considered an “essential business” and therefore is able to remain open and serve you.

 To find out more about what the $2 trillion government stimulus package could mean for you, read this excerpt concerning consumers from the Wisconsin Bankers Association article.
 To read The CARES Act in its’ entirety, you can view it here on the Congress website.

 Did you know that Waldo State Bank is a member of the FDIC?
-This means your money is safe, even during uncertain financial times.
+This means Why your money is safe in a bank 1, even during uncertain financial times.
 Find out more here about what this means in light of current financial upsets due to the Coronavirus.

 Lending Options for Existing Loans

 With many of our customers experiencing uncertainty and temporary financial upsets, we want you to know that we are here to help.
 We will work on an individual basis to review all of your options and come up with the best one for your specific needs and situation.
 If you have questions about how Waldo State Bank can help you during this time, please email our loan department.

 The Sheboygan County Economic Development Corporation has compiled a list of resources and financial programs for small business owners.

 Just a reminder that the deadline for prior-year contributions to your HSA and IRA are will still be July 15, per the IRA.

 UPDATE: MARCH 23 – THE REALITY OF MORTGAGE RATES